With-Sky/HintFFT/README.md

 # HintFFT
-C++ Fast Fourier Transform used in HyperInt.
+C++ Fast Fourier Transform used in HyperInt-Mini.